ShakaMirtskhulava/MessageBus/README.md

 }
 ```

-### Creating an Order
+### Creating an Order and Publishing an Event

-We define an API endpoint that creates an order, writes the entity and event log in the database, and publishes the event:
+Now, we define an endpoint that creates an order and publishes an event:

 ```csharp
 app.MapPost("/order", async (OrderRequest order, CancellationToken cancellationToken) =>